Modernizing Albanian Institute of the Scientific Police

 I talked to UNDP Resident Representative, Monica Merino, who among others said: "UNDP highly appreciates the work of those invisible heroes and heroines who work day in and day out to give fair justice in Albania."

 - Installation of a ballistic analysis water tank on the premises of the Albanian Institute of Scientific Police

 - Procurement of three 3D scanners for crime scene examination

 - Procurement of IT equipment for regional CSI Units

 - Development and adoption of a Lab Information Management System (LIMS) for the Albanian Institute of Scientific Police

-I left the Institute with regret that my dream was never realized but happy to see that UNDP’ support was bearing fruit.
+I left the institute with regret that my dream was never realized but was happy to see that UNDP’ support was bearing fruit.
 The project is helping give fair justice for victims and their families.